Frequently Asked Questions

 Close-up of a beige metal jail cell door lock with a keyhole, part of the barred door is visible in the foreground, and a small wooden table with a metal tray is in the background.

 • Because of the sorry state of the Criminal Justice System.
-Officially, no link has been established between these incidents.
+Officially, no link has been established between these incidents and since Brink’s arrest, the State appears to be more interested in conjuring up scapegoat than convicting the real criminal.

 However, the absence of public investigation does not necessarily indicate the absence of relevance.

 In many cases, patterns only emerge when events are considered collectively rather than in isolation.
-The state has relied on circumstantial evidence in framing its case against Brink.
+The state has relied on low weight circumstantial evidence in framing its case against Brink.

 • There has been no formal explanation regarding changes in witness availability.

-It is not uncommon for individuals to withdraw from cases involving sensitive or high-risk matters.
+It is not uncommon for individuals to withdraw from cases involving sensitive or high-risk matters however the extent of the lack of direct evidence is a staggering reflection of the sorry state of our police.

 Whether this reflects personal choice or external pressure remains unknown.

-Authorities have stated that the arrest was based on sufficient evidence.
+• Authorities have stated that the arrest was based on sufficient evidence but this is simply not true and we demand to understand the real reasons behind it.

 • Transparency.